 D as illustration

 Be as natural as possible during the interview.
-They should neither be too modest nor too arrogant.
-It is also important to consider the position you are applying to.
-Apply for a leadership position.
+You should be neither too humble nor too arrogant.
+It is also important to pay attention to the position for which you are applying.
+If you are applying for a managerial position, feel free to apply something.

 If, on the other hand, you were looking for a teamplayer in the job description, you will emphasize in the interview that you have achieved your success with your team.